 The fair value of forward foreign currency contracts is determined using forward exchange market rates at the balance sheet date.
 The fair value of High Sulphur Fuel Oil ("HSFO") and Dated Brent forward contracts is determined using forward HSFO and Dated Brent prices provided by the Group's key counterparty.
+The fair value of JKM forward contracts is determined using forward Japan/Korea Marker prices provided by the Group's key counterparty.
+The fair value of ICE Brent Crude forward contracts is determined using Intercontinental Exchange Brent Crude prices provided by the Group's key counterparty.
 The fair value of electricity future contracts is determined based on the Uniform Singapore Energy Price quarterly base load electricity futures prices quoted on the Singapore Exchange.
 The fair value of interest rate caps and interest rate swaps are based on valuations provided by the Group's bankers.